-Anonymous asked: How would one go about distracting Sherlock Holmes?
+Anonymous said: How would one go about distracting Sherlock Holmes?

 I’d imagine success in this endeavor would largely depend upon total devotion to being as meticulous as possible.
 Leave no traces and appear completely unremarkable and uninteresting.
 Although brilliant, his vanity dictates only certain special cases receive his lofty attentions.
 Don’t be one of these.

-Anonymous asked: Do you find that some people are easier to distract than others?
+Anonymous said: Do you find that some people are easier to distract than others?

 Definitely.
 Sometimes characteristics of an individual can lead to their being an easier target to distract.
 Apart from specific situations, people who are especially self-absorbed or flighty tend to be less observant and more open to distraction.